-Your instrument is equipped with an on/off switch integrated into the battery compartment.
+Your hearing instrument is equipped with an on/off switch integrated into the battery compartment.

 When the battery compartment is fully closed, the instrument is turned on.

-To turn the instrument off grasp the battery compartment door with your fingernail and gently pull downwards.
+To turn the instrument off, grasp the battery compartment door with your fingernail and gently pull downwards.
 The power will switch off at the point where you can feel a small click.
+Whenever you are not wearing the instrument, remember to turn it off to reduce battery consumption.